Bullfighting: Religion

 Bullfighting is thought to have been practised since prehistoric times throughout the entire Mediterranean coast, but it survives only in Iberia and in part of France.
-During the Arab rule of Iberia, the ruling class tried to ban bullfighting, considering it a pagan celebration and heresy.
+During the Muslim rule of Iberia, the ruling class tried to ban bullfighting, considering it a pagan celebration and heresy.
 In the 16th century, Pope Pius V banned bullfighting for its ties to paganism and for the danger that it posed to the participants.
 Anyone who would sponsor, watch or participate in a bullfight was to be excommunicated by the church.
 Spanish and Portuguese bullfighters kept the tradition alive covertly, and Pius's successor Pope Gregory XIII relaxed the church's position.
 However, Pope Gregory advised bullfighters to not use the sport as means of honoring Jesus Christ or the saints, as was typical in Spain and Portugal.

-Although Pope Francis' statement that "every act of cruelty towards any creature is 'contrary to human dignity'", in his 2015 encyclical letter, Laudato si', does not mention bullfighting as such, it has been taken as supporting religious opposition to bullfighting.
+Although Pope Francis's statement that "every act of cruelty towards any creature is 'contrary to human dignity'", in his 2015 encyclical letter, Laudato si', does not mention bullfighting as such, it has been taken as supporting religious opposition to bullfighting.

 Bullfighting has been intertwined with religion and religious folklore in Spain at a popular level, particularly in the areas in which it has been most popular.
 Bullfighting events are celebrated during festivities celebrating local patron saints, along with other activities, games and sports.
 The bullfighting world is also inextricably linked to iconography related to religious devotion in Spain, with bullfighters seeking the protection of Mary and often becoming members of religious brotherhoods.

 Media prohibitions

 State-run Spanish TVE had cancelled live coverage of bullfights in August 2007 until September 2012, claiming that the coverage was too violent for children and that live coverage violated a voluntary, industry-wide code attempting to limit "sequences that are particularly crude or brutal."
-In a October 2008 statement to Congress, Luis Fernández, the president of Spanish state broadcaster TVE, confirmed that the station would no longer broadcast live bullfights because of high production costs and a lack of advertiser support.
+In an October 2008 statement to Congress, Luis Fernández, the president of Spanish state broadcaster TVE, confirmed that the station would no longer broadcast live bullfights because of high production costs and a lack of advertiser support.
 However, the station continued to broadcast Tendido Cero, a bullfighting magazine programme.
 Other regional and private channels kept broadcasting it with good audiences.
 Prime Minister Mariano Rajoy's government lifted the ban, and live bullfights were shown at the traditional 6:00 p.m. time on TVE as of September 2012.

 A television station in Costa Rica stopped the broadcast of bullfights in January 2008 over concerns that they were too violent for minors.